prajjwalgandharv/Stock-price-direction-prediction-using-XGBoost-and-Deep-Learning/README.md

 # Stock-price-direction-prediction-using-XGBoost-and-Deep-Learning
-Overview:
-This repository documents my end-to-end project in predicting short-term stock price movements using high-frequency limit order book (LOB) data from LOBSTER (https://lobsterdata.com/info/DataSamples.php), specifically the Amazon stock level 10 data on the linked webpage.
+This repository documents my project in predicting short-term stock price movements using high-frequency limit order book (LOB) data from LOBSTER (https://lobsterdata.com/info/DataSamples.php), specifically the Amazon stock level 10 data on the linked webpage.
-The project progressed through four stages, starting with tree-based models and evolving into deep learning architectures, culminating in paper-faithful implementations of DeepLOB (Zhang et al.) and Tsantekidis et al.’s CNN-LSTM.
+The project progressed through four stages, starting with tree-based models and evolving into deep learning architectures, eventually going to paper-based implementations of DeepLOB (Zhang et al.) and Tsantekidis et al.’s CNN-LSTM.

-The journey highlights both experimentation and refinement- beginning with my own CNN/LSTM architectures, and then moving toward reproducing academic models. **Due to limited available free LOB data from US stock markets to be used for training, accuracy remained limited**. **Exploring options to get more such data**.
+The project's development highlights iterative experimentation and refinement- beginning with my own CNN/LSTM architectures, and then moving toward reproducing academic models. **Due to limited available free LOB data from US stock markets to be used for training, accuracy remained limited**. **Exploring options to get more such data**.

 # Project Progression-: